Isha121290/Codetest/README.md

 # Codetest
 Codetest
 #This code helps in incident management
-#It will fetch open incident from ServiceNow and will create subtask under Incident Story with all the open Incident on Team JIRA current sprint board
+#It will fetch open incident from ServiceNow and will create subtask with all the open Incident details on Team JIRA current sprint board

+#To Do : Improvement can be done interms of modular programming